-Notice Regarding COVID-19 |
+Notice Regarding COVID-19

-The College of Human Medicine recognizes that the recent COVID-19 crisis has been life-disrupting for everyone.
-As we transition from pandemic to endemic and beyond, we must consider how students and applicants have been affected.
-Grades through Spring 2022 The vast majority of schools will have since returned to an in-person learning experience beginning with the summer 2022 semester.
-As such, traditional letter/numerical grading will be required for prerequisite coursework starting then but may be reconsidered pending future life-threatening outbreaks of COVID-19 and individual institutional circumstances.
-2022/2023 MCAT Activities Onsite tours and programming Situational Judgement Testing Interviews Final Comments As you navigate upcoming application cycles, please maintain healthy relationships with your prehealth advisers, especially after graduation.
+As you prepare to apply to medical school, please maintain healthy relationships with your prehealth advisers, especially after graduation.
 Keep an open mind.
 Be receptive to feedback.
 The application process is expensive.
-And understand that there is nothing fair about our current public health crisis.
+And understand that there is/was nothing fair about our recent public health crisis.
 Apply to medical school only when your application is competitive.
-A robust and healthy dialogue with your prehealth adviser will help you determine if you are ready to apply. |
+A robust and healthy dialogue with your prehealth adviser will help you determine if you are ready to apply.

 Applicants and Subsequent Matriculants to the MSU College of Human Medicine must: